barretobrunosb/koriabo-model/README.md

 For the **lexical database** used in the paper, go to the GitHub repository [here](https://github.com/LanguageStructure/carib-paper).

-[click here](https://github.com/barretobrunosb/koriabo-paper) to access the webpage containing the code and results of the radiocarbon modelling.
+[click here](https://github.com/barretobrunosb/koriabo-paper) to access the webpage containing the code and the results of the radiocarbon modelling.

 ## Abstract